IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### XX.1.1.1 Consent Capture <a name="consentcapture"> </a>

-The Consent Capture actor is responsible for the capturing of consent from the Patient given policies available.
-This actor is responsible for assuring that the Patient fully understood the terms of the Consent, and also assures that the Consent terms agreed to are acceptable to the organization responsible and the abilities of the Consent Decider and Consent Enforcement Actors.
+The **Consent Capture** actor is responsible for the capturing of consent from the Patient given policies available.
+This actor is responsible for assuring that the Patient fully understood the terms of the Consent, and also assures that the Consent terms agreed to are acceptable to the organization responsible and the abilities of the **Consent Authorization Server** and **Consent Enforcement Resource Server** Actors.

-The Consent Capture may utalize other resources to interact with the Patient, and to capture the evidence of the Consent ceremony.
+The **Consent Capture** may utalize other resources to interact with the Patient, and to capture the evidence of the Consent ceremony.
 Such as use of a FHIR Questionnaire or a DocumentReference / Binary.
 Where a DocumentReference and Binary are used to capture the Consent ceremony, the preservation should utalize the [MHD](https://profiles.ihe.net/ITI/MHD) implementation guide.

-FHIR Capability Statement for [Consent Capture]{CapabilityStatement-IHE.PCF.capture.html}
+FHIR Capability Statement for [Consent Capture](CapabilityStatement-IHE.PCF.capture.html)

 #### XX.1.1.2 Consent Registry <a name="consentregistry"> </a>

-The Consent Registry actor holds Consent resources.
+The **Consent Registry** actor holds Consent resources.
 This includes active, inactive, and expired Consents.
-The Consent Registry does not have special understanding of the Consent other than as a FHIR Consent Resource.
-It thus is not responsible for assuring that the Consent terms are acceptable or enforceable, this is the responsibility of the Consent Capture Actor.
+The **Consent Registry** does not have special understanding of the Consent other than as a FHIR `Consent` Resource.
+It thus is not responsible for assuring that the Consent terms are acceptable or enforceable, this is the responsibility of the **Consent Capture** Actor.

 FHIR Capability Statement for [Consent Registry](CapabilityStatement-IHE.PCF.registry.html)

+#### XX.1.1.3 Consent Authorization Client <a name="consentclient"> </a>

+The **Consent Authorization Client** actor makes use of the **Consent Authorization Server** to get authorization token to use with FHIR REST and Operation requests made to a Resource Server by way of the **Consent Enforcement Resource Server**.

-#### XX.1.1.2 Consent Decider <a name="consentdecider"> </a>
+#### XX.1.1.4 Consent Authorization Server <a name="consentdecision"> </a>

-The Consent Decider actor makes authorization decisions based on a given access requested context (e.g. oAuth), organizational policies, and current active Consent resources.
-The Consent Decider is often implemented as a cascaded oAuth, taking input from the user identity (e.g. Open-ID-Connect), and application identity and authorization (e.g. client token).
-These cascaded oAuth provide the security context upon which the Privacy Consent constraints are applied.
-The result of the cascade oAuth is a token used to request access resources, and is used by the Consent Enforcement actor.
+The **Consent Authorization Server** actor makes authorization decisions based on a given access requested context (e.g. oAuth), organizational policies, and current active `Consent` resources.
+The Consent Decider is often implemented utalizing other authorization services, taking input from the user identity (e.g. Open-ID-Connect), and application identity and authorization (e.g. IUA).
+These predicate authorizations provide the security context upon which the Privacy `Consent` constraints are applied.
+The result is an authorization token used to request access resources, and is used by the **Consent Enforcement Resource Server** actor.

-FHIR Capability Statement for [Consent Decider](CapabilityStatement-IHE.PCF.decider.html)
+FHIR Capability Statement for [Consent Authorization Server](CapabilityStatement-IHE.PCF.decider.html)

-#### XX.1.1.2 Consent Enforcement <a name="consentenforce"> </a>
+#### XX.1.1.5 Consent Enforcement Resource Server <a name="consentenforce"> </a>

-The Consent Enforcement actor enforces consent decisions made by the Consent Decider actor.
+The **Consent Enforcement Resource Server** actor enforces consent decisions made by the **Consent Authorizatino Server** actor.
 This includes deny, permit, and permit with filtering of results.

-FHIR Capability Statement for [Consent Enforce](CapabilityStatement-IHE.PCF.enforce.html)
+FHIR Capability Statement for [Consent Enforcement Resource Server](CapabilityStatement-IHE.PCF.enforce.html)

 ### XX.1.2 Transaction Descriptions
 The transactions in this profile are summarized in the sections below.